What Does a Lion Eat? A Complete Guide to the King’s Diet

 Conservation and Human Interaction

 Human activities, such as deforestation and hunting, impact lion populations and their food sources.
+The IUCN Red List currently lists lions as vulnerable, primarily due to habitat loss and declining prey populations across Africa.
 Conservation efforts aim to protect habitats and ensure lions have access to the prey animals they depend on.

 The Circle of Life